5jt/teofb/docs/source/index.md

 It also serves experienced coders in any language as a meditation on the implications of the variety of solutions that can be devised to even so simple a problem as Fizz Buzz.

-FIXME:
-Is the reader assumed to have read Grus’ book?
-I.e., is this work an APL version of the original, or a commentary upon it?

 ## APL